hseen199/BRTX-Metadata/README.md

 - Update scripts to help you upload metadata to IPFS and update the token's on-chain metadata.

 ### How to Use

-1. **Update Metadata Files**
-   Modify the JSON metadata files as needed.
-   Upload updated files to IPFS (using Pinata or NFT.Storage) to get permanent CID links.
-   Update URIs in the JSON accordingly.

-2. **Upload Metadata to IPFS**
-   Use services such as [Pinata](https://pinata.cloud) or [NFT.Storage](https://nft.storage).
-   Keep track of the CID links for smart contract updates.

-3. **Update On-chain Metadata**
-   Use included scripts (e.g., `update_brtx.js`) or libraries like `@metaplex-foundation/js` to update the token metadata URI on Solana.
-   Ensure the wallet has update authority.

 ---

 ## 🤝 Contribution & Support